chfhdahwk/Hivol_Stock_Prediction/README.md

 # Hivol_Stock_Prediction
-Development of stock trading system based on neural network using highly volatile stock price patterns
+Highly volatile stock price patterns prediction model project

 We developed a stock price prediction model using high fluctuation patterns and used the DNN structure.